palb91/ovf2vmx/README.md

 # ovf2vmx
-VMX to OVF virtual machines converter. (ovftool wrapper) I created this tool to make conversion easier for old ESX versions.
+VMX to OVF virtual machines converter. (ovftool wrapper) I created this tool to make conversion easier for old ESX versions… and to improve my Python3 skills ;) The script works only on Windows for now.

 ## Usage:
     vmx2ovf [-h] [-v] [-d DEST] [-z | -Z] FILE...